PMEAL/BEaTmap/README.md

 ## Creating a specific surface area heatmap and other figures

-The bet_results and mask_results can used to create a heatmap of specific surface area values for each relative pressure range.
+The `bet_results` and `mask_results` can used to create a heatmap of specific surface area values for each relative pressure range.
 This visualization concept is the central idea of BEaTmap.
-The function requires the named tuples produced by the bet function and the rouq_mask function.
+The `ssa_heatmap` function requires the named tuples produced by the bet function and the rouq_mask function.

 Other figures, such as a plot of experimental data and the model isotherm can be created in this manner.
 See the documentation for a full summary of figures.